thanasis457/Playful/README.md

 # <img src="icons/app.png" align="left" width="114"/> Playful for Spotify

-A simple, clean, cross-platform application that displays the current song on the Menu Bar.
+A simple, clean, MacOS application that displays the current song on the Menu Bar.
 Works only with Spotify.

 ## Screenshots
 ![](https://i.imgur.com/3NfLPaD.png)